 The agency may cancel a solicitation at any time prior to the closing date of the solicitation.
 If a solicitation is cancelled, the agency must provide notice of the cancellation in the same manner as the issuance of the solicitation.
-For example, the agency will post a notice of the cancellation to the ESBD if the original solicitation was posted to the ESBD.365 Cancellation notices must contain, at a minimum, the following information:
+For example, the agency will post a notice of the cancellation to the ESBD if the original solicitation was posted to the ESBD.
+363 Cancellation notices must contain, at a minimum, the following information:

-- agency name, business address, and contact name, - purchase requisition number or solicitation number, and - reason for the cancellation.366
+- agency name, business address, and contact name, - purchase requisition number or solicitation number, and

-^{365 34} TEX.
+^{362 34} TEX.
 ADMIN.
-CODE § 20.214(b)(2).
+CODE § 20.208(c).
+Agencies shall also maintain a list of respondents that submitted a proposal in response to each request for proposal.